What is SMART Recovery?

 In small group settings, we talk freely, share ideas, support and experience.
 We learn proven, practical self-management and recovery skills through these discussions and self-help activities.
 To learn more about the SMART Recovery method, visit www.smartrecovery.org.

-Texas A&M SMART Recovery meetings have previously been held virtually, but we plan to offer in-person meetings in the Fall.
-Fall meeting dates will be added over the summer.
-Our virtual meetings have been held through Zoom and are limited to 20 participants per meeting.
+Texas A&M SMART Recovery meetings have previously been held virtually, but we are offering in-person meetings in the Fall.
+Fall meeting information is detailed below.
+Meetings are limited to 10 participants.
 Sign-ups for each session typically close 24 hours before each session.
 Participants must register for each session they would like to attend.

 If you're nervous about attending your first meeting, we want to help you feel more comfortable and prepared to join us.
 Below is a list of current SMART facilitators who can answer any questions you may have about SMART.
 You can also call our office at 979.845.0280.